relaybox/relaybox-client-js/README.md

 # RelayBox Client Library SDK

+Find the full technical [documention here](https://relaybox.net/docs)

 Welcome to RelayBox.

-Find the full technical [documention here](https://relaybox.net/docs#our-goals)

 A free account is required in order to use this library.
 Please find more details [here](https://relaybox.net/docs/getting-started#creating-your-first-application).